leigh-hackspace/HackspaceWiki/docs/infrastructure/internal_services.md

 ## NAS Storage

-We have a 4TB NAS storage system running as RAID-10, while it should give a reasonable amount of reliability we provide absolutely no guarantees regarding data security and provide *no backups*.
+We have a 10TB NAS storage system running as RAIDZ1, while it should give a reasonable amount of reliability we provide absolutely no guarantees regarding data security and provide *no backups*.

-The NAS storage is available via NFS, we can't offer CIFS/SMB due to it not working correctly on the QNAP device for guest access.
+The NAS storage is available via NFS, we can't offer private CIFS/SMB access, only guest access.

 If you have a specific requirement for a private share, contact [infra](../membership/useful_contacts.md#tech-infrastructure).